Summer 2021 Updates

 While we are excited to welcome students to the nation's capital, we also understand that some schools have issued alternative policies regarding off-campus programs this summer.
 To ensure everyone has access to the opportunity, we will be offering a virtual option in addition to our Washington, D.C. option.

 While many aspects of the program will remain the same, we’ve made some updates to ensure your safety and that of our staff.
 TWC may adjust these policies as public health regulations in D.C. are adapted or removed.

 We've made the following changes to the check-in process to ensure the safety of our TWC community:

-- We recommend that you stay at home as much as possible for two weeks prior to check-in.
+- If you are not vaccinated against COVID-19, we recommend that you stay at home as much as possible for two weeks prior to check-in.
 If you experience any symptoms related to COVID-19 before you arrive at TWC, please let us know and we will reschedule your arrival for a later date.

 - Check-in will be staggered over multiple days (to limit exposure to COVID-19), so you’ll have a specific time when you and one other person can move your belongings into the building.
 You'll select a time slot for your arrival at the time you complete your Community Profile.
 Instructions and log-in information for the Community Profile will be sent to accepted students on a rolling basis, beginning in March.

 - Once you arrive at our Residential and Academic Facility, you and anyone arriving with you will undergo a no-contact temperature check.
-Anyone showing a high temperature or other symptoms will not be allowed to move in and will be asked to return after testing negative for COVID-19.
+Anyone showing a high temperature (100.4° or above) or other symptoms will not be allowed to move in and will be asked to return after testing negative for COVID-19.